C1 · AdvancedEnglish

 • Always check verb forms carefully:

-Would + base verb for present or future hypothetical results
+• Would (often would be) for present or future hypothetical results

 • Practicing mixed conditionals helps you express complex ideas accurately in both writing and speaking, and avoids common errors.